 If you’ve read about tactics for improving your odds in college admission, you may have heard the phrase “demonstrated interest.”
 What it means is your level of engagement and sincerity when researching and interacting with a school you may apply to.
 A college’s representatives specifically look out for this as they gauge a prospect’s likelihood of actually enrolling if accepted.
 There are several ways to capitalize on demonstrated interest and multiple opportunities to do so.
 Here are just a few.

-The first thing you can do to show your interest and stand out from the flurry of students is to apply early.
+The first thing you can do to show your interest in a college and stand out from the flurry of students is to apply early.
 In addition to the normal window of time for admission, there’s also an early application period.
 Part of this window includes Early Decision and Early Action.
 When you apply for Early Decision, this automatically means you will accept and enroll should you be offered admission.
 This is very telling, as you are essentially assuring a particular school that they are your first choice.
 On the other hand, Early Action is non-binding, meaning you are not committed to a particular college by applying early.

-When an appealing school is not within easy travel distance and you can only devote yourself to visiting your top institutions, an alternative is to attend a local college fair or information session.
+When an appealing school isn't within easy travel distance and you can only devote yourself to visiting your top picks, an alternative is to attend a local college fair or information session.
 Most schools (if not all) hold various events throughout the country and school year.
-Seeking out a particular school at a fair shows admission representatives that you have planned to speak to them and have made an effort to show your interest in their institution.
+Seeking out a particular school at a fair shows admission representatives that you've planned to speak to them and have made an effort to show your interest in their institution.

 Each of these tactics will help you stand out to college representatives and admission officers.
-Consider that officers read application essays for eight to 10 hours per day during application season.
+Consider that admission committees read application essays for eight to 10 hours per day during application season.
 Your biggest advantage is to be memorable, so set yourself apart from the paper by demonstrating your interest in their institution.